protegeproject/swrlapi-drools-engine/README.md

 and by the standalone [SWRLTab](https://github.com/protegeproject/swrltab) tool.

 A [Build Project](https://github.com/protegeproject/swrltab-project) is provided to build core SWRLAPI-related components.
-A project containing a [library of integration tests](https://github.com/protegeproject/swrlapi-integration-tests) is also proviced.
+A project containing a [library of integration tests](https://github.com/protegeproject/swrlapi-integration-tests) is also provided.
+A sample project that used this rule engine can be found [here](https://github.com/protegeproject/swrlapi-example).

 #### License